In What Ways do Schools in Newtown Promote Adaptive Physical Education?

 Exercises for disabled children

-Schools in Newtown, Kolkata are highly inclusive in nature and famous for their diversity.
-It doesn’t just apply to students of different races, cultures, and countries; it also welcomes children who are disabled.
-Not only do international schools provide academics for special children, but they also help them with physical education.
 Exercise, sports, and strenuous physical activities, in general, make up a colossal and significant part of children’s lives.
 While they add fun and nostalgic memories for the future-self, the prominent reason for a child to perform physical activities is they need it to grow up healthily.

 With the advent of technology, children have begun using numerous gadgets that make sure that a child would become a permanent resident of a couch.
 No wonder childhood obesity and diabetes are on the rise.
-Lack of physical activities does not just contribute to such disorders but become the main reason for the problem in the first place.
+Lack of physical activities does not just contribute to such disorders but becomes the main reason for the problem in the first place.
 And when it comes to disabled children, the situation worsens because children with disabilities are often not as mobile as children without a disability.
 But they need it more for their motor development, and in some cases, it can save their lives.

-So providing them physical education is crucial.
+So providing them with physical education is crucial.
 But how do you provide physical education to a child who is, well, unwell physically and can not do activities which other children can do with ease?
 As you might have guessed, disabled children require unique lesson plans for their physical education.
 So it differs from child to child.
 As these lessons are ‘adaptive’ in nature, physical education lessons provided in schools in Newtown to disabled children are called ‘Adaptive Physical Education.’

 Before we look into Adaptive Physical Education, let’s first see who disabled children are.
 Any child with physical limitations comes to everyone’s mind first, including the visual and hearing impaired.
-But there are other detrimental conditions which can make a child disabled, and it is not limited to just physical shortcoming.
+But there are other detrimental conditions that can make a child disabled, and it is not limited to just physical shortcomings.
 Conditions such as autism and intellectual disabilities are also disabilities that can prevent children from doing as better in academics and physical education as their peers.

 Adaptive Physical Education aims to help children with disabilities appreciate the goodness of physical activities because it is strongly linked to their wellbeing.
 As disabled children do not move around a lot, they have a higher chance of suffering from obesity, diabetes, or heart-related conditions.
-For some, the motor developments would be stunned, or blood pressure would become uncontrolled, which might lead to other severe problems such as stroke.
+For some, motor development would be stunted, or blood pressure would become uncontrolled, which might lead to other severe problems such as stroke.
 To prevent these health conditions, which can become fatal to a disabled child, teaching them physical activities is mandatory.

 Adaptive Physical Education in International Schools